Why would you make an item if you could just buy it in the mall or online, which is already completed?

 • It is likely to cost more

-But most of all, it turns out we are missing out on some much needed benefits.
-As humans we have a desire to design and make for ourselves through DIY projects and the need to use our hands.
+But most of all, it turns out we are missing out on some much-needed benefits.
+As humans, we have a desire to design and create for ourselves through DIY projects and the need to use our hands.

 Therapeutic, calming, thought provoking – research shows us that creating with our hand enhances mental health and boosts happiness.
 I remember spending time making felt Christmas trees with friends and how it relaxed us all when we had something to focus on.